Giant rabbits are a rare breed, but they are growing in popularity.

 The top side of their tail is mostly black, while the underside is white.

-However, they need a large enclosure to be comfortable because of their size.
+However, their size requires a large enclosure to be comfortable.
 This rabbit breed is an easy-going pet and loves a laid-back lifestyle.
 They have a sweet nature and love watching humans go about their daily lives.

 3. Continental Giant

-This breed is the long-time holder of the record for ‘the largest rabbit in the world.’
+This breed is the long-time record holder for ‘the largest rabbit in the world.’
 They measure up to 4 feet and weigh between 12 – 30 pounds.

-These rabbits have a full and imposing presence, which contradicts their truly gentle nature.
+These rabbits have a full and imposing presence, which contradicts their gentle nature.

-Continental giants come in 8 different colors: opal, yellow, agouti, red agouti, black, dark steel, light steel, and chinchilla.
+Continental giants come in 8 colors: opal, yellow, agouti, red, black, dark steel, light steel, and chinchilla.

-Above all, ensure to have a lot of space in your home and backyard if you consider owning this breed because their huge size requires regular time spent outdoors.
+Above all, ensure a lot of space in your home and backyard if you consider owning this breed because their huge size requires regular time spent outdoors.

 4. British Giant